lordmatt/URX/README.md

 Handles URLs and URNs like a pro.
 It does not however really do anything with them as that is your job.

 # Overview
-Development Status: Mid Alpha
+Development Status: Late Alpha

-Functionality: Minimal
+Functionality: All base features, +Basic Demo +Youtube Module

 # Details
 Specially engineered from the ground up to convert all forms of Resource Identifier into an object that can be made used of and optionally rendered in a uniform way.
 This is not designed to be especially useful outside of other projects which might make use of this feature as a core module.